-NAME AND POSITION AND/OR OFFICE WITH THE CORPORATION PRESENT PRINCIPAL OCCUPATION OR EMPLOYMENT MONTH/ YEAR BECAME DIRECTOR NUMBER OF VOTING SHARES BENEFICIALLY OWNED, DIRECTLY OR INDIRECTLY, OR OVER WHICH CONTROL OR DIRECTION IS EXERCISED Richard Muruve CEO, President and Director Officer and Director of the Corporation August 2005 7,802,500 Jerome Mcelroy Director & Chairman Private Investor May/2010 6,000,000 Richard Rossman (I) Director Gastroenterologist May/2010 2,200,000 Andrew Bishop, Director Principal, Bingley Capital April/2010 - Conor Gunne(2) (I) Chairman Mt.
+NAME AND POSITION AND/OR OFFICE WITH THE CORPORATION PRESENT PRINCIPAL OCCUPATION OR EMPLOYMENT MONTH/ YEAR BECAME DIRECTOR NUMBER OF VOTING SHARES BENEFICIALLY OWNED, DIRECTLY OR INDIRECTLY, OR OVER WHICH CONTROL OR DIRECTION IS EXERCISED Richard Muruve Officer and Director of the August 8.026.000 CEO, President and Director Corporation 2005 8,026,000 Jerome Mcelroy Private Investor May/2010 Director & Chairman 6,000,000 Richard Rossman (I) Gastroenterologist May/2010 Director 2,200,000 Andrew Bishop, Principal, Bingley Capital April/2010 - Director Conor Gunne(2) (I) Chairman Mt.
 Carmel Medical Group (Ire) May/2010 1,500,000

-- (1) Information furnished by the respective nominees individually.
+(1) Information furnished by the respective nominees individually.

-- (2) Proposed Chair of the Audit Committee.
+(2) Proposed Chair of the Audit Committee.
+Resident of Ireland.
+All other nominated directors are residents of Ontario.

-- (I) 'Independent' as defined in NI 58-201
+(I) 'Independent' as defined in NI 58-201

 Richard Muruve - Mr.Muruve joined the Board in August, 2005.
 Prior to his involvement with the Corporation, Mr. Muruve spent 12 years working at the Bank of Montreal in the Investment Banking Group.
 He has a Master of Business Administration degree (MBA) from the University of British Columbia and a Bachelor of Commerce from McGill University.
-Mr. Muruve is a resident of Ontario.